Grievances

 What to Do

 We want to make sure you get the best care possible.
-However, when things aren’t right, you have a right to complain.
-This is also called a grievance.
-There are three ways you can file a grievance:
+But, when things aren’t right, you have a right to complain.
+This is called a grievance.
+There are four ways you can file a grievance:

 - Fill out a form: You can fill out a grievance form and send it to us.
 To find our most common forms, click here.

-- Write a letter: You can write us a letter telling us about your complaint in detail.
+- Write a letter: You can write us a letter to tell us about your complaint in detail.
 Send your letter to:

 PO Box 17950